 Notes: Whole grains and foods made from them contain more vitamins, minerals, and dietary fiber than their white counterparts.
 Some examples are brown rice, and whole wheat pasta, pita, and tortillas.
 Whole grain products include the bran, the germ, and the endosperm of the grain's kernel-where most of the nutrients and fiber are located.
 When buying bread called "Whole Wheat" or "Wheat," read the nutritional label to make sure it is 100% whole wheat.

-Q7: There are six food groups in MyPyramid.
-Name the six groups and give an example of a healthy food from each group.
+Q7: There are six food groups in My Pyramid.
+Name the six groups and give an example of a healthy snack from each food group.